akeneo/pim-docs/cookbook/product/update-product.rst

 Both of these interfaces extends ``Pim\Component\Catalog\Updater\Setter\SetterInterface``.

-A setter must implement this interface and be declared as a tagged service.
+A setter must implement this interface and be declared as a tagged service with the tag 'pim_catalog.updater.setter'.

 Through a compiler pass, this service is finaly registered in the setter registry ``Pim\Component\Catalog\Updater\Setter\SetterRegistry``.